-VML supports measures to prevent homelessness in Virginia and to assist the chronic homeless, including veterans, in obtaining appropriate rehabilitative and recovery services, job training and support, and affordable and appropriate housing.
+VML supports measures to prevent homelessness in Virginia and to assist the chronic homeless, including veterans, in obtaining appropriate rehabilitative and recovery services, job training and support, and veterans, in obtaining appropriate rehabilitative and recovery services, job training and support, and affordable and appropriate housing.
 VML supports measures to remove barriers this population faces in meeting identification and residency requirements for valid state-issued identification cards.
-VML urges the state to create a housing trust fund and to work with communities to develop and otherwise support housing for this population.
+VML urges further state support for the housing trust fund to help communities develop and support housing for this

+215 population.